jacobRaw/MTRN4231_burger_bot/README.md

 ### 3D Positions
 The YOLO model was trained to generate bounding boxes around identified ingredients.
 These bounding boxes could be used to identify the centroid of the ingredient in pixel position.
 Using these pixel coordinates we could also obtain the depth (straight line distance) from the camera to the ingredient using the /camera/camera/rgbd topic.

-Then using the camera intrinsics published my the realsense package, a pinhome formula using the focal length and centre line position to create a mapping from pixel position and depth to real 3D coordinates in the camera frame.
-The image below displays this calculation.
+Then using the camera intrinsics published by the realsense package.
+A pinhome formula could be used from the focal length and centre line position to create a mapping from pixel position and depth to real 3D coordinates in the camera frame.
+The image below displays the result of this calculation.

 <img width="500" height="500" alt="YOLO model 2 camera footage" src="readme_imgs/camera_frame_position.png" />

-However, these positions could not yet be used by the MoveIt node since the goal positions were from the base_link frame.
+However, these positions could not yet be used by the MoveIt node since the goal positions required the ingredient positions to be in the base_link frame.
 A static transformation from the camera_link to the base_link was required to successfully send goal positions.
 The image below shows the conversion of ingredient positions from the base_link frame of the UR5e.

 <img width="500" height="500" alt="YOLO model 2 camera footage" src="readme_imgs/base_frame_position.png" />